Scott FitzgeraldGlobal Head of On-Trade

 Working at Rémy Cointreau since: May 2013

-Based in: Singapore
+Based in: Paris

 Scott’s testimonial: a passion for spirits